This month at member institutions:

 Over 250 people from across our community came together in November 2017 to stand in support of young immigrants who rely on the DACA program to work, continue their education, and raise families in Tulsa.

 Candidate Accountability Session: HD75 Special Election

-Candidates in the special election for HD75 were invited to hear the stories of district constituents around the issues of education, mental health services, and immigrant support, and were asked if they would support these issues if elected.
+Candidates in the special election for HD75 in July 2017 were invited to hear the stories of district constituents around the issues of education, mental health services, and immigrant support, and were asked if they would support these issues if elected.

 Member Institutions in action: